muskrats-2017/js-test/README.md

 # Cards

 Create a page that displays cards.
 Each card should have a title, a body and buttons to close or edit the card.
-We also need to have a form that allows users to add a card, setting the `title`, `body` and back ground color of new the card.
-Editing will alow the the user to change `title`, `body` and `background-color` of the selected card.
+We also need to have a form that allows users to add a card, setting the `title`, `body` and `background-color` of new the card.
+Editing will allow the the user to change `title`, `body` and `background-color` of the selected card.

 It is **required** to use jQuery and have a template for the cards.